Legal Insurance

 Oral wills

 Oral wills, also known as nuncupative wills, are verbal instructions for how to handle your assets.
-Usually, oral wills aren’t considered valid.
-But if they are, they must meet strict requirements determined by your state.
+Unlike an estate planning document like a written will, an oral will isn’t always considered valid.
+If they are, they must meet strict requirements determined by state law.
 North Carolina, for example, allows oral wills if your death is imminent and you don’t have the time to go through the formal process.

 What type of will do I need?